“But it’s not just about me. It has to be about the boat.”

 Wei was born in Taipei, Taiwan.
 He followed his family to Thailand when he was 3 years old.
 While he battled the heat and enjoyed the deliciously spicy food, he managed to obtain his bachelor’s degree in Applied Chemistry from Chulalongkorn University in 2012.
 During his senior year, he took the chance to visit Florida State University in the sunshine state to conduct research on natural product synthesis.
 After a taste of the fast-pace and sleepless nights of graduate life at FSU, he decided to pursue a graduate degree in Chemistry after he received his bachelor‘s.
 In 2012, he came back to the USA and joined Prof. Mark W. Lee’s group at the University of Missouri-Columbia.
 His graduate work circled around synthesizing various closo-dodecaborate(2-), closo-decaborates(2-), and other boron compounds for bio and optical materials.
 He was also responsible to maintain and run a BSL II Lab for drug analysis.
 He joined Prof. Matt Golder in 2019 as a postdoc to further explore the exciting area of material chemistry.
 During his free time, Wei likes to cook, explore restaurants, read manga, and go for a walk.

-first Year graduate student
+SECOND Year graduate student

 Meredith was born and raised in North Andover, MA before attending Stonehill College in Easton, MA to earn her bachelor’s degree in biochemistry.
 At Stonehill, she joined Louis Liotta’s lab to work on natural project synthesis of iminosugars.
 She also was treasurer of the Stonehill Irish Dance Truope and a member of the chemistry and biochemistry club.
 Throughout her time in the lab, she found her passion for chemistry and teaching and decided to pursue a PhD in organic chemistry at the University of Washington.
 Outside of the research lab, Meredith enjoys hiking, skiing, drinking tea and binge watching The Office.

-first Year graduate student
+SECOND Year graduate student